 PT SHKKeva Indonesia:

 PT SHKKeva Indonesia is involved in the business of trading and distribution of perfumery compounds.
 During the year under review, the company registered an operating revenue of Rs.
 12.02 crores as against Rs.
 6.47 crores during the previous year and a loss of Rs.
 4.93 crores as against profit of Rs.
 0.22 crores during the previous year.

 Keva Chemicals Private Limited is involved in the business of aroma ingredients and owns fragrance encapsulation technology.
 During the year under review, the Company registered an operating revenue of Rs.
 0.23 crores as against Rs.
 0.20 crores in Financial Year 2017-18.
 Company incurred a loss of Rs.
 0.27 crores as against a loss of Rs.
 0.42 crores during the previous year.

 VN Creative Chemicals Private Limited:

 VN Creative Chemicals Private Limited was acquired for setting up of India Tonalid manufacturing facility at Mahad.
-During the year under review, the company has not earned any income from operations as no business activity was undertaken by the company.
-The net loss incurred by the company during the financial year ended March 31, 2018 amounted to 0.58 crores.
+During the year under review, Company registered an operating revenue of Rs.
+24.67 crores.
+During the previous year, Company earned no income from operations as the Company undertook no business activity.
+The company incurred a loss of Rs.
+1.63 crores as against a loss of Rs.
+0.58 crores.